 Definition of Travel Expenses

 - Mileage compensation – Mileage compensation is a per-mile allowance given to DoCs/Coaches for driving their personal vehicles to and from eligible tournaments.
 The mileage reimbursement rate is $.58 (58 cents) per mile traveled to and from the approved tournament.
 Additional mileage compensation should be factored for mileage from hotels to fields and back for each game scheduled.
 Mileage compensation is available for any tournament or Regional League game outside of a 40-mile radius.
+Coaches submitting mileage will not be reimbursed for gas in addition to mileage.

 - Car Rental – An alternative to the mileage compensation is renting a vehicle.
 This option should only be chosen if the value of renting a vehicle (plus fuel charges) is projected to cost less than the value of the DoC/Coach driving their own vehicle.
 The election of this alternative would result in full reimbursement to the DoC or coach for the cost to rent a mid-sized vehicle.
 Reimbursement will be made to the exact amount of the rental agreement receipt and any fuel costs incurred.
 It is the DoC’s and/or team coach’s responsibility to obtain the rental vehicle, the adequate amount of insurance, and return the vehicle.
 If the DoC/Coach rents a vehicle of greater value than a mid-size option, the Doc/Coach shall not be reimbursed for the difference.
 The individual shall only be reimbursed for the value of the mid-size option.
 If DoC’s and/or Coaches are traveling together, only the individual owning the vehicle or incurring the expense for renting a vehicle shall be reimbursed.